-CD-345 Preschool Curriculum
+CD-345 Curriculum for Young Children

 (Fall and Spring, Course Offered Every Year) Students will design and implement activities that integrate multiple developmental areas and levels of ability that are in accordance with the guidelines of developmentally appropriate practice.
 Placements will be in preschool programs that provide services for typically and atypically developing children.
 Instructor's consent required.
 Course fee assessed.
-Prerequisites: CD-234, CD-334, CD-340, and BK 337.
+Prerequisites: CD-234, CD-340, and BK 337.